 The tax on tangible personal property is a local tax in Virginia.
 The rates shown on the following page are nominal.
 Counties and cities impose different rates on tangible personal property and classify certain items separately from other tangible personal properties.
 Virginia jurisdictions are the only ones in the Washington Metropolitan Area that tax automobiles (as well as motorcycles, recreational vehicles, boats, airplanes and trailers) under the tangible personal property tax.
+However, in Prince William County, the tax rate for recreational vehicles, boats, and airplanes are taxed at \$0.00001 per \$100 of assessed value, resulting in no tax liability.
 Mobile homes are taxed at the real property tax rate.
 Motor vehicles must be listed separately and are assessed at trade-in value according to the January 1 (of each year) National Automobile Dealers Association handbook in Alexandria, Falls Church, Fairfax City, Fairfax County, and Prince William County.
 The average loan value is the basis used in Arlington County and Loudoun County.
 All Northern Virginia jurisdictions included in the report prorate vehicle personal property taxes based on the length of time the vehicle is in their locality.
-Beginning in 1998, Virginia adopted a personal property tax relief program.
-For calendar year 2001, personal property taxes paid by citizens were reduced by 70 percent to the owner, the state reimbursed the locality for the full assessment amount.
-Vehicles valued at less than \$1,000 are not taxed.
+Beginning in 1998, Virginia adopted a personal property tax relief program on the first \$20,000 of a vehicle's assessed value.
+For calendar year 2004, personal property taxes paid by citizens were reduced by 70 percent, with the state reimbursing the locality for that reduced assessment amount.
+Owners of vehicles valued at less than \$1,000 pay no tax (the state pays 100%).

 Fairfax and Prince William Counties also allow an exemption of personal property taxes on one automobile per household for the low-income elderly and the permanently and totally disabled.
 County tax relief applicants who meet the income and net worth requirements may qualify for a reduced tax rate and relief from the vehicle license decal fee on one vehicle per qualifying applicant.
-The 2001 tax rate for tax relief applicants was \$0.00001 per \$100 per assessed value.
+The 2004 tax rate for tax relief applicants was \$0.00001 per \$100 per assessed value.
 Qualifications for personal property tax relief for the low-income elderly and disabled are as follows:

-- Gross income of the applicant may not exceed \$22,000. - The combined net assets of the applicant and spouse may not exceed \$75,000 (excluding the value of the residence and up to one acre of land). - Personal property relief for this program is limited to one vehicle.
+- Gross income of the applicant may not exceed \$52,900. - The combined net assets of the applicant and spouse may not exceed \$195,000 (excluding the value of the residence and up to one acre of land). - Personal property relief for this program is limited to one vehicle.
 A free county decal is issued for these vehicles.